cakephp/docs/en/console-and-shells.rst

 .. php:method:: startup()

     Starts up the Shell and displays the welcome message.
-Allows for checking and configuring prior to command or main execution
+Allows for checking and configuring prior to command or main execution.

     Override this method if you want to remove the welcome information, or otherwise modify the pre-command flow.